Trucak/UniCodeAdvisor/README.md

 ## Overview

-UniCode Advisor is an AI-powered chatbot designed to assist users with questions related to universities, courses, and admission averages.
+UniCode Advisor is an chatbot designed to assist users with questions related to universities, courses, and admission averages.
 The bot leverages a database of universities and their corresponding courses, providing information to help students make informed decisions about their education.

 ## Features